JainaP/Project2/README.md

 # Project2
-ITM class project2 with the CSS page
+ITMD361 class first three pages from project 1 and a CSS page.